Gender inequality: Europe

 The Global Gender Gap Report put out by the World Economic Forum (WEF) in 2013 ranks nations on a scale of 0 to 1, with a score of 1.0 indicating full gender equality.
 A nation with 35 women and 65 men in political office would get a score of 0.538 as the WEF is measuring the gap between the two figures and not the actual percentage of women in a given category.
 While Europe holds the top four spots for gender equality, with Iceland, Finland, Norway and Sweden ranking first through fourth respectively, it also contains two nations ranked in the bottom 30 countries, Albania at 108 and Turkey at 120.
 The Nordic Countries, for several years, have been at the forefront of bridging the gap in gender inequality.
 Every Nordic country, aside from Denmark which is at 0.778, has reached above a 0.800 score.
 In contrast to the Nordic nations, the countries of Albania and Turkey continue to struggle with gender inequality.
 Albania and Turkey failed to break the top 100 nations in two of four and three of four factors, respectively.

+Acting to promote gender equality might contribute $13 trillion to the global GDP by 2030.
+According to the European Institute for Gender Equality, improving gender equality in the EU might result in a 9.6% rise in EU GDP per capita, or €3.15 trillion, as well as an additional 10.5 million employment by 2050.
+This would help both genders.

 Gender is also an important aspect of economic inequality.
 Because women continue to hold lower-paying jobs, they earn 13% less than men on average across the European Union.
 According to European Quality of Life Survey and European Working Conditions Survey data, women in the European Union work more hours but for less pay.
 Adult men (including the retired) work an average of 23 hours per week, compared to 15 hours for women.

 The surveys found that while men spend up to 14 hours per week doing unpaid housework and caring for children and other family members, women spend up to 28 hours per week doing the same unpaid tasks.
 Women work up to six hours longer than men.
 If all unpaid work done by men and women at the EU median wage were to be valued, it would be worth nearly €6 trillion, or 40% of European gross domestic product.